 12. Aldershot & Farnborough Twins & Triplets Club

-No doubt, the Pepsi logo is one of the most recognizable all over the world, but this fact doesn’t make it cool.
+No doubt, the Pepsi logo is one of the most recognizable worldwide, but this fact doesn’t make it cool.
 The manufacturer seems to immediately alert you at once to the consequences of drinking too much soda.

 14. Bureau of Health Promotions

 A very unusual logo was chosen for this bureau of health promotion.
-By looking at it, it doesn’t become clear at once what kind of health they are going to strengthen.
+By looking at it, it doesn’t become clear what kind of health they will strengthen.
 Or is it what the creators actually planned?

 15. GAP 2010